OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-reveal-effect/README.md

 # 🐞 Creating a CSS-Only Expanding Card with a Reveal Effect

-This document details a CSS-only solution to create an expanding card with a subtle reveal effect.
-The effect is achieved using CSS transitions and transforms, without any JavaScript.
-We'll use standard CSS3 properties, making it compatible with most modern browsers.
+This document details how to create an expanding card effect using only CSS.
+The card initially shows a minimal preview and expands to reveal more content on hover.
+This example uses pure CSS3, avoiding JavaScript for a lightweight and performant solution.

-**Description of the Styling:**
+## Description of the Styling

-This design creates a card that initially shows only a small portion of its content.
-Upon hovering, the card expands vertically, revealing the full content with a smooth transition.
-A subtle shadow enhances the 3D effect.
-The colour scheme is simple and can be easily customized.
+The styling uses a combination of CSS transitions, transforms, and pseudo-elements (`::before` and `::after`) to achieve the expanding card effect.
+The card starts with a smaller height and, on hover, expands vertically while smoothly fading in additional content.
+A subtle shadow is added to enhance the three-dimensional appearance.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>